 School will be starting soon and high school students will be looking for a place to park their cars during class.
 With the amount of cars and foot traffic a school parking lot will see, it is prudent to put safety measures in to keep students safe.
 Here are a few things to do to get your lot ready.

 You should plan out what safety features you need in place and where.
 Purchase Temporary rumble strips and speed bumps or see what it will take to install permanent ones.
 Map out the best location for stop signs and consider whether you want to paint notices on the lot surface as well.
-Be sure that signage that is already in place is visible.
+Be sure that the signage that is already in place, such as traffic and parking signs is fully visible.
 If foliage is in the way, trim it back until it can be seen clearly.

 Resurface the Lot